Barry Robson

 Barry Gordon George Robson (born 7 November 1978) is a Scottish professional football manager and former player.
 Robson played as a midfielder for several clubs in Scotland, England and Canada and represented Scotland internationally.
+He is currently the manager of League of Ireland First Division club Cork City.

 Robson began his career as a youth player with Rangers before spells with Inverness Caledonian Thistle, Dundee United and finally Celtic in his native Scotland.
 A move to England followed, where he spent two and a half years with Middlesbrough.
 Robson then moved to Canada to play for MLS side Vancouver Whitecaps FC before returning to England after one season to sign for Sheffield United.
 Robson then returned to Scotland, joining Aberdeen in summer 2013.
 He retired from professional football in 2016 after three seasons there.

 After retiring as player, Robson took a coaching position with Aberdeen.
 After a run of good results in his second stint as their interim manager, Robson became Aberdeen manager in 2023.
 He was sacked a year later.

 Robson appeared 17 times for Scotland between 2007 and 2012.